lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 );
 ```

-Any Redux Tools decorator inside a widget will now access the appropriate namespace without the need to wrap each widget in a separate provider.
+Any Redux Tools decorator or hook inside a widget will now access the appropriate namespace without the need to wrap each widget in a separate provider.

 ## Usage Guidelines for Standard SPAs